 Sunday morning worship services are currently being held at Mathews Manor on US Highway 11 in Springville, Alabama.
 We have two services: one at 8:30 am and one at 10:00 am.

 With respect to the current governmental mandates and regulations, we do ask that masks be worn at this time.

 Please enter through the front doors of Grace Hall and our ushers will guide you to the chapel area for seating.

 We are currently embracing a family-style worship setting, as nursery services cannot be provided at this time.
 Please do not let this deter you from joining us.
 We enjoy having the children with us in worship!

 What should you expect from a church plant, particularly Christ Church PCA?

-Maybe you are asking what it is like to attend worship in a gymnasium.
+Maybe you are asking what it is like to attend worship at a wedding venue.
 If so, come join us and see.
-The gym is a place, and we believe we can worship in any place.
-We won't always worship in a gym, but a big part of us will miss these days where we pitch in together to prepare a place where people can come to worship the Living God.
+The venue is a place, and we believe we can worship in any place.
+We won't always worship in a wedding chapel, but a big part of us will miss these days where we pitch in together to prepare a place where people can come to worship the Living God.

 What is the Sunday morning schedule?